IME, rough order to make hires in:

 - You’ll probably be ready for your first VP of Customer Success by $2m-$3m in ARR.
 The exact timing of this hire is a bit murkier to me than the others, but $2m-$3m ARR is probably a good target.
 You can hack customer success in the beginning with an individual contributor or two with some experience and a lot of chutzpah.
 Maybe starting with a few individual contributors is even better than a manager, because these days many CS leaders don’t really want to be as hands-on as they used to be.
 But you’ll need a manager to scale beyond 2.
 You’ll want $500k-$1m in ARR per CSM coverage, and as you come up on $2m-$3m, that’s just not enough coverage with a few CSM you are sort of half-managing yourself.
 So try to have your VP in place by then.
 And if she’s willing to be super hands-on, sometimes your first VP of CS can even be hire #1 or #2 in CS, too.

 - You probably won’t see it, but you’ll need a VP of Product by $4m-$5m in ARR.
 Most first time founders have never worked with a great VP of Product, so they don’t intuitively “get it”.
 But trust me.
-By the time you havve 20-100 enterprise customers, 50-100+ workflows, 10+ configurations … it’s all just too complicated to do part-time, in your head.
+By the time you have 20-100 enterprise customers, 50-100+ workflows, 10+ configurations … it’s all just too complicated to do part-time, in your head.
 You need someone who spends 50 hours a week planning the roadmap, triaging customer feedback, nudging the engineering team.
 You need this, once the product gets complex.
 Plan for it.
 Once you hire a great one, you’ll see.
 It’s a gift.
 More on that here.

 - You’ll need a VP of Engineering by $8m-$10m ARR.
 Earlier is better.
 90% of CTOs and founders struggle to hire engineers 10-100.
 They can attract a small, great team under them.
 But the burdens of recruiting beyond a pizza box or two, of creating thoughtful deployment processes, of maintaining legacy code, of code reviews, of putting together a DevOps team and a SecOps team and strategy and more … it’s too much.
 Someone else should spend half their time hiring, 25% of their time spotting issues, and 25% of their time planning.
 And this VPE role often involves zero code commits.
 Without a great VP of Engineering, you won’t be able to scale your engineering team.
 No matter how great a hacker your CTO is.

 Well.
 I’m going to be more dogmatic here than usual and say No, there aren’t a ton of exceptions.
 I’ve worked closely with 26+ SaaS start-ups and founded a few.
-I’ve made the same mistakes you have, and I’ve lucked into a few great VPs early (marketing, product and sales).
+I’ve made the same mistakes you have, and I’ve lucked into a few great VPs early (marketing, product, and sales).
 They changed my life, and they’ll change yours.

 And if you wait, and make these hires later, you won’t fail.
 It’s not fatal.
 But it’ll be harder on you, and you’ll scale more slowly than you could.
 That combination is a big missed opportunity.
 At least try.

 And if you find one or two earlier than this, that are great … well, pounce.
 There’s always enough to do.
+The real answer is hire any Great VP you can find, even if it seems too early.
+The great ones are always accretive.